Lala Kent Is Returning To ‘Vanderpump Rules’ After ‘Married Boyfriend’ Rumors

 “I made it halfway through the season and just decided that I want no part of the people anymore,” she continued.
 “I feel like they don’t deserve to be in my world in any way shape or form.
 So I dismissed myself.”

 At the end of last year, around the time Lala Kent announced her exit from Vanderpump Rules, All About the Real Housewives shared a report regarding the possibility of Randall Emmett being Kent’s mystery man.
-According to the report, Emmett is married to actress Ambyr Childers, but has been spotted with Kent in the past.
+According to the report, Emmett is married to actress Ambyr Childers, but he has been spotted with Kent in the past.
 Emmett was also seen wearing a bracelet that appeared to be identical to one worn by Kent’s boyfriend in one of her Instagram photos, which has since been deleted.

-Although Lala Kent suggested she was dating an athlete who didn’t want to risk his endorsements during an appearance on The Tomorrow Show, via Perez Hilton, All About the Real Housewives‘ report was seemingly confirmed by Lala Kent’s co-stars, Stassi Schroeder and Kristen Doute, who both mentioned Randall on Twitter.
+Although Lala Kent suggested she was dating an athlete who didn’t want to risk his endorsements during an appearance on The Tomorrow Show, via Perez Hilton, All About the Real Housewives’ report was seemingly confirmed by Lala Kent’s co-stars Stassi Schroeder and Kristen Doute, who both mentioned Randall on Twitter.

 As for Lala Kent, she has continuously denied that she is dating a married man and will likely do so again when she’s seen reuniting with her co-stars at the reunion special.